Bahamas entry requirements for Italy passport holders

 Must be valid for the duration of your stay

-Your Italian passport must be valid for the entire time you plan to be in the Bahamas.
-No minimum validity beyond your stay is required, but airlines may check for at least 6 months validity before boarding.
+Your passport must be valid for the entire time you plan to stay in the Bahamas.
+No minimum validity beyond your departure date is required by Bahamian law, but airlines may ask for at least 6 months validity — check with your carrier before flying.

 Required